subhajyotichaudhuri/subhajyotichaudhuri.github.io/_pages/about.md

 `Northwestern University Theoretical Chemistry Seminar Series (TCSS)`

-I run the Theoretical Chemistry Seminar Series at Northwestern together with [Todd Gingrich](https://chemistry.northwestern.edu/people/core-faculty/profiles/todd-gingrich.html) and [Roel Tempelaar](https://chemistry.northwestern.edu/people/core-faculty/profiles/roel-tempelaar.html).
-If you are in the greater Chicago area and have exciting theoretical chemistry research to share with us, reach out to me at `subhajyoti.chaudhuri@northwestern.edu`.
+I run the Theoretical Chemistry Seminar Series at Northwestern University together with [Todd Gingrich](https://chemistry.northwestern.edu/people/core-faculty/profiles/todd-gingrich.html) and [Roel Tempelaar](https://chemistry.northwestern.edu/people/core-faculty/profiles/roel-tempelaar.html).
+If you are in the greater Chicago area and have exciting theoretical chemistry research to share with us, reach out to me at [subhajyoti.chaudhuri@northwestern.edu](subhajyoti.chaudhuri@northwestern.edu).

-`Teaching, Mentorship, and Outreach`<br>
+`Teaching, Mentorship, and Outreach`

 I am actively involved in various teaching, mentorship, and outreach activities in the greater Chicago area as well as virtually.
 Organizers, if you have an activity that can benefit from my involvement - be it a science fair, or teaching K12 students about various scientific topics, please feel free to reach out.<br>
 If you are interested in supporting higher education of low-income-group students in India through [Padakshep](https://usa.padakshep.org), don't hesitate to email me.<br>
 If you are part of [Lindau Mentoring Hub](https://lindau.mentoringhub.org) or [Yale Cross Campus](https://crosscampus.yale.edu/v2/), feel free to reach out through the portals.

-<b>Contact me:</b>\
+`Contact me`

 :envelope: `subhajyoti.chaudhuri@northwestern.edu`<br>
 :house: Patrick G. and Shirley W. Ryan Hall, Rm.
 4033, 2190 Campus Dr, Evanston, IL 60208